sathishp5/peer5-docs/docs/Guides/Setting up HLS live streaming server using NGINX.md

 ```

 Note that the example points `/mnt/hls/` as the target path for the hls playlist and video files.
-you can change this to a different directory but make sure that nginx have **write permissions**.
+You can change this to a different directory but make sure that nginx have **write permissions**.

 __http server config__

-since hls consists of static files, a simple http server can be set up with two additions, correct MIME types and CORS headers.
+Since hls consists of static files, a simple http server can be set up with two additions, correct MIME types and CORS headers.

 ```
 server {